openethereum/openethereum.github.io/Configuring-Parity.md

   -w --webapp                    Does nothing; dapps server is on by default now.
   --dapps-off                    Equivalent to --no-dapps.
   --rpc                          Does nothing; JSON-RPC is on by default now.
-  --rpcaddr IP                   Equivalent to --jsonrpc-interface IP.
+  --warp                         Does nothing; Warp sync is on by default. (default: true) --rpcaddr IP                   Equivalent to --jsonrpc-interface IP.
   --rpcport PORT                 Equivalent to --jsonrpc-port PORT.
   --rpcapi APIS                  Equivalent to --jsonrpc-apis APIS.